fitzypop/fitzypop/README.md

 Hi.
-I'm Joe, and I like writing code.
-I work as a .NET Software Developer, but I've prefer to use Python or Rust for my own projects.
+I'm Joe, and I like to writing code.
+I work as a .NET Software Developer, but I prefer to use Python or Rust for my own projects.